scchess/Qualimap/doc/command_line.rst

     -hm <arg>                            Minimum size for a homopolymer to be considered in indel analysis (default is
                                       3)
+    -ip,--collect-overlap-pairs          Activate this option to collect statistics of overlapping paired-end reads
     -nr <arg>                            Number of reads analyzed in a chunk (default is 1000)
     -nt <arg>                            Number of threads (default is 8)